Are you mourning the recent loss of a pet? Or struggling to offer condolences to a friend who recently lost their beloved pet?

 It includes practical advice for someone who is grieving.
 And you can read heartwarming stories and poems about our four-legged friends.
 This is the perfect book for those mourning their animal friends.

-3. Signs for Pets in the Afterlife: Identifying Messages from Pets in Heaven by Lyn Ragan
+3. Signs from Pets in the Afterlife: Identifying Messages from Pets in Heaven by Lyn Ragan

-In this book, author Lyn Ragan suggests that our deceased pets are trying to communicate with us from Heaven.
+In Signs from Pets in the Afterlife, author Lyn Ragan suggests that our deceased pets are trying to communicate with us from Heaven.
 We must learn to speak what Ragan calls the “Language of Spirit”.
 Once we learn this language the lines of communication can open.
 And we will see the signs, messages, and signals from our pets that are in the afterlife.

 If you have sensed the presence of your deceased pet, you will particularly enjoy this book.
 If you haven’t had the experience, you will know what signs to look for as you continue through the stages of your grief.